Shelburne Cultural Council

 Connect on Social

-explicitly define both its local audience and public benefit to Shelburne residents*
+explicitly define both its local audience and its public benefit to Shelburne residents

 identify any collaborative partners

-include a letter of confirmation from the venue with a project date
+include a letter of confirmation from the intended venue with a project date

 provide a detailed budget

-clarify how they will advertise their project to Shelburne residents
+explain how the project will be advertised the project to Shelburne residents

 not discriminate against any resident for any reason